On the Normalization and Density of 1D Scattering States: Abstract

 \section{Abstract}

-The normalization of scattering states, far from being a rote step on the way to calculating expectation values (as is the case in the bound state sector), contains important information regarding the density of the scattering spectrum (along with useful bound state information).
-For many applications, this information is more useful than the actual wavefunctions themselves.
-Even the simplest systems in 1D have rich normalizations.
-In this paper we show that this normalization/density correspondence is a consequence of the completeness relation, and present formulas for calculating this spectrum for 1D, finite-range symmetric potentials.
-We then apply the formulas to the delta potential and the square well, and plot the corresponding spectrums.
-We further demonstrate the utility of such an analysis by showing how simple it is, once the normalization is known, to calculate the thermodynamics of a Yang-Gaudin gas in the dilute limit.
+The normalization of scattering states is more than a rote step necessary to calculate expectation values.
+This normalization actually contains important information regarding the density of the scattering spectrum (along with useful details on the bound states).
+For many applications, this information is more useful than the wavefunctions themselves.
+In this paper we show that this correspondence between scattering state normalization and the density of states is a consequence of the completeness relation, and we present formulas for calculating the density of states which are applicable to certain potentials.
+We then apply these formulas to the delta function potential and the square well.
+We then illustrate how the density of states can be used to calculate the partition function for a system of two particles with a point-like (delta potential) interaction.